Francesco-Sovrano/In-Context-Symbolic-Regression-KAN/README.md

 ### Long runtime

 This pipeline is intentionally large.
-To reduce runtime for quick tests:
+For quick tests:

 - lower `--max_datasets`
 - reduce `--steps`